Lunafish01/05-day-weather/README.md

 - Before I could complete the application, I was unable to get the local storage to save the users search history.

+- I'll continue to work on this to attempt to get the JS to work correctly and fix the search history bug.

 ## Acceptance Criteria